 The obverse design of the Seated Liberty Dollar was based on the concept of Britannia, who appeared on British coinage.
 Artist Thomas Sully made a number of sketches which Christian Gobrecht translated into designs for the Gobrecht Dollar and Robert Ball Hughes further modified for the Seated Liberty Dollar.
 The obverse features a depiction of the female figure of Liberty seated on a rock.
 In her left hand, she holds a pole with a Phrygian cap atop, while her right hand rests upon a shield inscribed LIBERTY.
 Thirteen stars surround the image and the date appears below.

-The reverse of the Seated Liberty Dollar was somewhat based on an earlier design by John Reich, which had been used on the smaller silver denominations during the 19th century.
-A bald eagle appears facing to the left, with an olive branch and arrows in its talons.
-The inscription UNITED STATES OF AMERICA is above the eagle, and the denomination expressed as ONE DOL. appears below.
-Following the American Civil War, the motto IN GOD WE TRUST was added on a scroll above the eagle.
-The same addition had been made to the quarter and half dollar in the same year.
+The reverse design was somewhat based on an earlier design by John Reich, which had been used on the smaller silver denominations during the early 19th century.
+A bald eagle appears with a shield at its breast, grasping an olive branch and arrows in its talons.
+The inscription UNITED STATES OF AMERICA appears above and the denomination expressed as ONE DOL. appears below.
+Starting in 1866, a scroll with the motto IN GOD WE TRUST was added above the eagle, creating a distinct subtype.